R3dy/TerminalAF/README.md

 # OSX setup
 The image above was taken on a Mac, you should be able to produce something near identical using these instructions.

-## The quick and dirty version

 ## Alacritty
 1. Install Alacritty using the macOS binary from https://alacritty.org
 2. Create the `~/.config/alacritty/` directory if it doesn't already exist
-3. Follow the instructions from the alacritty-theme git repo to create the `~/.config/alacritty/themes` directory and then clone the repo there
+3. Follow [the instructions](https://github.com/alacritty/alacritty-theme) from the alacritty-theme git repo to create the `~/.config/alacritty/themes` directory and then clone the repo there
 4. Finally, copy the `alacritty.yml` file from this repo to your `~/.config/alacritty/` directory